Gov. DeWine announces $10 million to support local fair projects

 X (formerly Twitter): @LWhitmir

-This article originally appeared on Mansfield News Journal: Ohio is home to 94 county and independent fairs across the state.
+This article originally appeared on Marion Star: Ohio is home to 94 county and independent fairs across the state.